isw-kudos/kudos-docs/docs/boards/howto/adding-boards-to-teams.md

 ![](/assets/boards/boards_to_teams1.png)

-In the Store search bar, type in Kudos Boards.
-Click the Kudos Boards icon.
+In the Store search bar, type in Huddo Boards.
+Click the Huddo Boards icon.
 The following window will appear:

 ![](/assets/boards/boards_to_teams2.png)